soliverit/depc_nsga2/README.md

 ## Features
  - **NSGA2**: A nondominated sorting genetic algorithm for residential EPCs.
- - **NSGA2Community**: A stratified NSGA2 optimiser for fast optimisation
+ - **NSGA2Community**: A fast, threaded subset optimisation algorithm.
 ## Summary
 Takes a csv of retrofits for multiple buildings and finds near-optimal strageies for improving the overall target score.